-A typical, traditional Greenlandic Christmas begins on the fourth Sunday before Christmas (the first day of Advent).
-In Greenland, this an important day celebrated in churches and homes.
-Local men may wear the white anorak typical for festive dates, others may be in the traditional Greenlandic costume.
+The Christmas season in Greenland begins on the first day of Advent, which is the fourth Sunday before Christmas day.
+In Greenland, this is an important day celebrated in churches and homes.
+Local men may wear the white anorak, or tunic, typical for festive dates, while others may be in other traditional Greenlandic attire.

-In the weeks leading up to Christmas in Greenland, colorful decorations are put up and illuminated Christmas stars are hung in many windows.
+In the weeks leading up to Christmas in Greenland, colorful decorations are put up and illuminated Christmas stars hang in many windows.

-On Christmas Eve, there is a popular church service that is attended by many in the national Greenlandic dress or white anorak.
-Following that, an important part of Christmas in Greenland are coffee and cakes, along with mattak (whale skin with blubber) and kiviak (auk meat).
+On Christmas Eve, there is a popular church service that is attended by many in national Greenlandic dress or white anorak.
+After church, families return home to eat warm cakes and drink hot coffee, along with mattak and kiviak.

-Presents often include traditional model sledges for children or locally crafted clothing.
+Presents often include traditional model sleds for children or locally crafted clothing.

 Greenland quiets down at the end of December awaiting the New Year.
 The locals actually celebrate it twice!
-There's the Danish New Year at 8 pm Greenland time and then the true Greenlandic New Year is celebrated at midnight local time.
-It's a beautiful sight when you catch the Northern Lights at the same time!
+There's the Danish New Year at 8 p.m.
+Greenland time when Greenlanders watch fireworks on television from the mainland celebrations, and then the true Greenlandic New Year is celebrated at midnight local time.
+If you're lucky, you may even get to witness the Northern Lights to ring in the new year.